segmentio/segment-docs/src/connections/destinations/catalog/ninetailed/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Ninetailed" in the Destinations Catalog, and select the Ninetailed destination.
 3. Choose which Source should send data to the Ninetailed destination.
-4. Copy your API Key from the Ninetailed Dashboard integrated in [your CMS](https://docs.ninetailed.io/account-and-setup/api-key?utm_source=segment&utm_medium=docs&utm_campaign=partners) (e.g., Contentful).
+4. Copy your API Key from the Ninetailed Dashboard integrated in [your CMS](https://docs.ninetailed.io/account-and-setup/api-key?utm_source=segment&utm_medium=docs&utm_campaign=partners) (for example, Contentful).
 5. Enter the "API Key" in the "Ninetailed" destination settings in Segment.

 ## Identify

-If you aren't familiar with the Segment Spec, take a look at the [Identify method documentation](https://segment.com/docs/connections/spec/identify/) to learn about what it does.
+If you aren't familiar with the Segment Spec, take a look at the [Identify method documentation](/docs/connections/spec/identify/) to learn about what it does.
 An example call would look like:

 ```js
 analytics.identify('userId123', {